thephpleague/commonmark/docs/0.20/upgrading.md

 ## `AbstractInlineContainer`

 The `AbstractInlineContainer` class added an unnecessary level of inheritance and was therefore deprecated.
 If you previously extended this class, you should now extend from `AbstractInline` and override `isContainer()` to return `true`.

+## `AdjoiningTextCollapser`

+The `AdjoiningTextCollapser` is an internal class used to combine multiple `Text` elements into one.
+If you were using this yourself (unlikely) you'll need to refer to its new name instead: `AdjacentTextMerger`.
+And if you previously used `collapseTextNodes()` you'll want to switch to using `mergeChildNodes()` instead.